 This new feeder main will improve the movement of water between the F.M.
 Woods Pumping Station and two reservoirs at the west (Paisley) and east (Clythe) ends of the City.
 Water from those reservoirs is supplied to homes and businesses by water mains.

-Phase 1 of the project includes the installation of about 2,200 metres of water and sewer pipes.
-With a construction budget of $9.9 million, this phase includes the area from Silvercreek Park eastward to York Road Part at the covered bridge.
-Phase 1 will be completed in 2016.
+Phase 1 of the project included the installation of about 2.2 km of water and sewer pipes.
+With a construction budget of $9.9 million, this phase included the area from Silvercreek Park eastward to Gordon Street.
+Phase 1 was competed in 2016.